This article explains how to use the NAS Guard feature available on Datto SIRIS, Datto ALTO, and Datto NAS.

-A: Depending on your environment, NAS Guard may or may not be able to preserve your NTFS and Unix permissions.
-Datto strongly recommends testing a restore to verify whether your users' permissions can be restored.
+A: Depending on your environment, NAS Guard may or may not be able to preserve Unix permissions.
+Datto strongly recommends testing a restore to verify user permission restore capabilities.

 Q: How would I add a group as read-only for a share?

 A: Permissions within the share will reflect the permissions on the external share.
 There should be no need to add the same permissions to the share on the Datto appliance.

 Q: Which Datto appliances are able to use this feature?